 Initially, symptoms of subacute bacterial endocarditis are vague: low-grade fever (< 39° C), night sweats, fatigability, malaise, and weight loss.
 Chills and arthralgias may occur.
 Symptoms and signs of valvular insufficiency may be a first clue.
 Initially, ≤ 15% of patients have fever or a murmur, but eventually almost all develop both.
 Physical examination may be normal or include pallor, fever, change in a preexisting murmur or development of a new regurgitant murmur, and tachycardia.

 Retinal emboli can cause round or oval hemorrhagic retinal lesions with small white centers (Roth spots).
-Cutaneous manifestations include petechiae (on the upper trunk, conjunctivae, mucous membranes, and distal extremities), painful erythematous subcutaneous nodules on the tips of digits (Osler nodes), nontender hemorrhagic macules on the palms or soles (Janeway lesions), and splinter hemorrhages under the nails.
+Cutaneous manifestations include petechiae (on the upper trunk, conjunctivae, mucous membranes, and distal extremities), painful erythematous subcutaneous nodules on or near the tips of digits (Osler nodes), nontender hemorrhagic macules or papules on the palms or soles (Janeway lesions), and splinter hemorrhages under the nails.
 About 35% of patients have central nervous system (CNS) effects, including transient ischemic attacks Transient Ischemic Attack (TIA) A transient ischemic attack (TIA) is focal brain ischemia that causes sudden, transient neurologic deficits and is not accompanied by permanent brain infarction (eg, negative results on diffusion-weighted... read more , stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
-Strokes can be Ischemic (80%), typically resulting... read more , toxic encephalopathy, and, if a mycotic CNS aneurysm ruptures, brain abscess and subarachnoid hemorrhage.
+Strokes can be Ischemic (80%), typically resulting... read more , toxic encephalopathy (due to infective microemboli), and, if a mycotic CNS aneurysm ruptures, brain abscess and subarachnoid hemorrhage.
 Renal emboli may cause flank pain and, rarely, gross hematuria.
 Splenic emboli may cause left upper quadrant pain.
 Prolonged infection may cause splenomegaly or clubbing of fingers and toes.

 Acute bacterial endocarditis and prosthetic valvular endocarditis